kpassapk/blog/content/posts/google.md

 networking a large number of machines.

 Pretty soon the company figured out ads were the thing.
-Out came more shiny tech and more white papers: Fast forward to Spanner, which handles all of this with ["no compromises"](https://cloud.google.com/spanner?hl=en).
+Out came more shiny tech and more white papers.
+Fast forward to Spanner, which handles all of this with ["no compromises"](https://cloud.google.com/spanner?hl=en).
 Custom-built networking gear, atomic clocks, and masses of undersea fiber-optic cable work together to loosen up the CAP theorem enough for the "no compromises" claim to